Genrikh Yagoda

 Genrikh Grigoryevich Yagoda (Ге́нрих Григо́рьевич Яго́да, born Yenokh Gershevich Iyeguda; 7 November 1891 – 15 March 1938) was a Soviet secret police official who served as director of the NKVD, the Soviet Union's security and intelligence agency, from 1934 to 1936.
 Appointed by Joseph Stalin, Yagoda supervised arrests, show trials, and executions of the Old Bolsheviks Lev Kamenev and Grigory Zinoviev, climactic events of the Great Purge.
-Yagoda also supervised construction of the White Sea–Baltic Canal with Naftaly Frenkel, using penal labor from the GULAG system, during which 12,000–25,000 laborers died.
+Yagoda also supervised the construction of the White Sea–Baltic Canal with Naftaly Frenkel, using penal labor from the gulag system, during which 12,000–25,000 laborers died.

-Like many Soviet NKVD officers who conducted political repression, Yagoda himself ultimately became a victim of the Purge.
+Like many NKVD officers who oversaw political repression under Stalin's rule, Yagoda himself ultimately became a victim of the regime's purges.
 He was demoted from the directorship of the NKVD in favor of Nikolai Yezhov in 1936 and arrested in 1937.
 Charged with crimes of wrecking, espionage, Trotskyism and conspiracy, Yagoda was a defendant at the Trial of the Twenty-One, the last of the major Soviet show trials of the 1930s.
 Following his confession at the trial, Yagoda was found guilty and shot.

 Early life

 Yagoda was born in Rybinsk into a Jewish family.
-The son of a jeweller, trained as a statistician, who worked as a pharmacist's assistant, he claimed that he was an active revolutionary from the age of 14 when he worked as a compositor on an underground printing press in Nizhny Novgorod, and that at the age of 15 he was a member of a fighting squad in the Sormovo district of Nizhny Novgorod, during the violent suppression of the 1905 revolution.
+The son of a jeweller, he trained as a statistician and worked as a pharmacist's assistant.
+Yagoda claimed that he was an active revolutionary from the age of 14, when he worked as a compositor on an underground printing press in Nizhny Novgorod, and that at the age of 15, he was a member of a fighting squad in the Sormovo district of Nizhny Novgorod during the violent suppression of the 1905 revolution.
 He said he joined the Bolsheviks in Nizhny Novgorod at the age of 16 or 17 and was arrested and sent into exile in 1911.
 In 1913, he moved to St. Petersburg to work at the Putilov steel works.
-After the outbreak of war, he joined the army, and was wounded in action.
+After the outbreak of war in 1914, he joined the army, and was wounded in action.

 There is another version of his early career, told in the memoirs of the former NKVD officer Aleksandr M. Orlov, who alleged that Yagoda invented his early revolutionary career and did not join the Bolsheviks until 1917, and that his deputy Mikhail Trilisser was dismissed from service for trying to expose the lie.